Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: Combined Interactions

+Here we shall look at it in the context of the two sublattice antiferromagnet, cast in the collective coordinate scheme.
+This achieves two goals---firstly, it becomes clear that the term is a force on an massive particle (the soliton).
+Secondly, once we have the collective coordinate scheme set up we can quickly determine the effect of this term on the dynamics of the regular solitons--- uniaxial domain wall, vortex, skyrmion, and hedgehog.
+This analysis has so far not been presented in the literature.

-This coupling expressed in collective coordinates acts like a potential energy for the domain wall and will produce force on the wall itself.
-However, to cause a net displacement in the position of the wall, we require: $(\mathbf{D}\times\mathbf{h})_{\text{easy-axis}} \neq 0$, such that the force is in the correct channel.
-Here the easy axis points along the length of the domain wall.
-This requires in particular a DM vector that is not aligned along the easy axis.
-In our example domain wall this implies $D_x$, $D_y$ $\neq 0$ and $D_{z} = 0$.
+To cause a net displacement in the position of the soliton, we require: $(\mathbf{D}\times\mathbf{h})_{\bm{\hat{\zeta}}} \neq 0$, where $\bm{\hat{\zeta}}$ is the unit vector along a zero mode direction of the soliton.
+For example, for the domain wall $\bm{\hat{\zeta}}$ is along the easy-axis.
+This requires, in particular, a DM vector that is not aligned along the easy axis.
+To illustrate this idea, let us work out the dynamics of an easy-axis antiferromagnet in one dimension (see Fig.~\ref{dwmotion}), an antiferromagnetic vortex, with vorticity $\tilde{n} = 1$ in two dimensions (see Fig.~\ref{vortex}), and an antiferromagnetic hedgehog in three dimensions.

-To illustrate this idea, let us consider the familiar example of an easy-axis antiferromagnet in one dimension (see Fig.~\ref{dwmotion}) with potential energy density Eq.~\eqref{eq.energy-density}.
-We adopt the static domain walls parametrized in spherical angles $\theta(z)$ and $\phi(z)$ as follows \(\cos\theta(z)=\tanh \frac{z-Z}{\lambda}, \;\; \phi(z)=\Phi, \) where position $Z$ and azimuthal angle $\Phi$ are two collective coordinates, standing for two zero modes of the system.
-We now expand the first term in the Lagrangian~\eqref{eq.L-n-D-H}:
+\textit{Uniaxial domain wall:} We adopt the static domain walls parametrized in spherical angles $\theta(z)$ and $\phi(z)$ as follows \(\cos\theta(z)=\tanh \frac{z-Z}{\lambda}, \;\; \phi(z)=\Phi, \) where position $Z$ and azimuthal angle $\Phi$ are two collective coordinates, standing for two zero modes of the system.
+We now expand the first term in the Lagrangian Eq.~\eqref{eq.L-n-D-H}:

 We assume a simple configuration with $\vb{D}=D\mathbf{\hat{y}}$ and $\vb{h}=h\mathbf{\hat{x}}$.
 Both $D$ and $h$ are constants.
 Here $\rho \dot{\vb{n}}^2/2$ endows the domain wall with a mass $M$.
 As shown before, the magnetic field modifies the easy axis anisotropy.
 The term proportional to $\vb{D}^2$ is a constant and thus does not enter the equation of motion of the domain wall.